LLNL/serac/src/docs/sphinx/dev_guide/weak_form.rst

    \underbrace{\int_{\partial\Omega} \psi \cdot \mathbf{t}(\mathbf{x}) \; \text{d}a}_{\text{surface loads}},

 where :math:`\psi` are the test basis functions.
-To describe this residual using WeakForm, we first create the object itself, providing a template parameter that expresses the test and trial spaces (i.e. the "inputs" and "outputs" of the residual function, :math:`r`).
+To describe this residual using ``WeakForm``, we first create the object itself, providing a template parameter that expresses the test and trial spaces (i.e. the "inputs" and "outputs" of the residual function, :math:`r`).
 In this case, solid mechanics uses H1 test and trial spaces, so we write: